ImmuneDynamics/ImmuneDynamics.github.io/research/hca.md

 ### Interfacing with atlas datasets using Spectre

+Challenges
 - Different challenges and requirements in analysis
 - Large cell volumes
 - Differences in QC and pre-processing
+- Differences in # of features, and implications for integration etc

+Our approaches
 - Interface with data portals, or download data and do it manually...
 - Find common features
 - Re-render the resolvable populations in the reference dataset